-Prerequisite: Application and interview: see counselor for details.
+Prerequisite: Application and interview; see counselor for details.

 The Kent Career Tech Center, located at 1655 East Beltline NE, is an educational service of the Kent Intermediate School District.
-KCTC enrolls more than 2,500 students from over 60 public and private high schools each year.
-The Center provides student with the quality training in over 30 career and technical programs including core technical training, academic integration and alignment with post-secondary education.
-Upon completion of their training, students are assisted by counselors and work-based learning coordinators in finding employment and in exploring further educational opportunities.
+KCTC enrolls more than 2,300 students from over 60 public and private high schools each year.
+The Center's 20+ programs are designed to prepare students for careers and advanced study, which ranges from college degrees to apprenticeships, technical training, and certifications.
+Students can earn free college credits in many of the programs.
+The Tech Center also offers business connections with nearly 300 area business people.
+These industry experts offer opportunities to students for job shadows, on-site work experiences and internships.